 If current trends continue, the rich cultural and economic diversity of the Mission District could become a thing of the past.
 The Mission is at risk of becoming a neighborhood that is comprised of majority high-income residents.
 In addition to the challenges facing low and moderate income households, many community-serving businesses, arts, and nonprofits are unable to remain in the neighborhood as rents continue to increase.
-The stabilization of low to moderate income households is essential to counter these trends.
+It's important to note that the trends observed are not "natural" demographic changes but disruptive, forced moves indicative of larger forces.
+The stabilization of low to moderate income households is essential to counter these trends to allow existing residents and businesses the choice to stay in the neighborhood rather than be forcibly displaced as change and pressures occur in the neighborhood.

 Over the last thirty years, the Mission has seen a decrease in the proportion of family households and Latino population that parallels the decrease of very-low, low, and moderate income households.
 In 2000 per the US Census, residents who identified as Hispanic/Latino comprised 50% of the population in the Mission District.
-By 2014, the population of Hispanic/Latino residents decreased to 39% (a 11% decrease).
+By 2014, the population of Hispanic/Latino residents decreased to 39% (a 11% decrease) while the population of the neighborhood remained constant or decreased some years.

 During the five year period between 2009 and 2014 for which data is available, the percentage of very-low, low-, and moderate- income residents in the Mission District dropped while the percentage of higher income residents increased.
-During this time, very low-income residents decreased from 37% to 35%, low-income residents from 16% to 15%, and moderate-income residents from 16% to 15%.
-Meanwhile, households whose income falls in the highest bracket (\$186,782 or more or 200% over AMI) increased from 13% to 17% of the population.
+During this time, very low-income residents decreased from 37% to 35%, low-income residents from 16% to 15%, and moderate-income